Coalfire-CF/Coalfire-Azure-RAMPpak/terraform/prod/us-va/mgmt/azure-automation/README.md

 # Azure Automation Deployment

-This folder creates an Azure Automation Account, uploads the 'Set-VMRunningState.ps1' (located in /shellscripts/windows) to the account as a runbook.
+This folder creates an Azure Automation Account.

-This is for auto startup/shutdown of VM's based on tags.
-Time provided should be in EST.

-The Automation account is also used for host maintenance/upgrades and DSC deployments.
+The Automation account is used for host maintenance/upgrades and DSC deployments.

-CMS will use this Automation Account to update Windows and Linux VMs via Update Management.
-They will have to develop an update schedule with the client based off of agreed upon downtimes.

 ## Dependencies